AaronO/gogo-proxy/README.md

 gogo-proxy
 ==========

-A fast and robust http/websocket reverse proxy written in Go
+A fast and robust http/websocket reverse proxy library written in Go

 ### Features